 a division of the California Department of Food and Agriculture (CDFA), ensures public safety and environmental protection by licensing and regulating commercial cannabis cultivators in California.
 CalCannabis also manages the state's track-and-trace system, which tracks all commercial cannabis and cannabis products—from cultivation to sale.
 CalCannabis is organized into three branches: Licensing, Compliance and Enforcement, and Administration.

-The California Department of Food and Agriculture’s CalCannabis program is now accepting applications for temporary and annual commercial cannabis licenses for cultivators, nurseries, and processors
+The California Department of Food and Agriculture’s CalCannabis program is now accepting applications for temporary and annual cannabis cultivation licenses

 Prior to applying for a license, new users must register for an account on the online licensing system.

-Important Note about Annual Cannabis Cultivation Licenses: To complete the annual license application you will need to submit Live Scan fingerprints for each person who meets the definition of “owner,” as described in the emergency regulations.
-We are finalizing the information needed for this process and will post the required “Request for Live Scan” form on our website soon.
-In the meanwhile, you may begin filling out your annual license application now, and make sure you click the “save” tab on the application so you can include the Live Scan form once it is available.
+Important Note about Annual Cannabis Cultivation Licenses: The Department will begin review of the annual license application once you submit the Live Scan fingerprints for each person who meets the definition of “owner,” as described in the emergency regulations.
+The Department is finalizing the information needed for this process and will post the required “Request for Live Scan” form on our website soon.
+In the meantime, you may fill out your annual license application and submit it without the Live Scan form, and the Department will notify you once it is available.

-Temporary licenses are valid for 120 days, with the possibility of extensions, if warranted.
+are valid for 120 days, with the possibility of extensions, if warranted.
 They will only be issued to applicants with a valid license, permit, or other authorization from their local jurisdiction.
-The application for a temporary commercial cannabis license also can be downloaded here.

 * Click here for the temporary and annual commercial cannabis cultivation license applications

 * Step-by-Step Videos: How to Fill Out an Application for a Temporary and an Annual State Cannabis Cultivation License